19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Health Points.md

 HP regenerates slowly, after a [Full Rest](../../Game%20Procedures/Resting.md#Full%20Rest), you can restore 1 HP.
 ## Object HP
 Inanimate objects can be given an HP value to represent how hard they are to destroy.
+## Negative HP
+This game does *not* have negative HP.
+If your HP would be reduced to below 0, it is simply 0.